abakan-zz/mezzanine-meze/README.rst

 ====

 Meze adds `Sphinx`_ flavor to `Mezzanine`_.
-You can write your blog posts and pages in `reStructuredText`_ and get them converted into HTML using Sphinx.
+You can write your blog posts and pages in `reStructuredText`_ and get them converted into HTML via Sphinx.

 .. _Sphinx: http://sphinx-doc.org/
 .. _Mezzanine: http://mezzanine.jupo.org/